olcf/olcf-user-docs/systems/frontier_user_guide.rst

 Omnistat is an open-source data collection tool for system-level and job-level metrics in high-performance computing (HPC) clusters that use AMD Instinct GPUs using ROCm (v6.3.0 or newer).
-It is designed for large-scale system monitoring and detailed analysis, users can use Omnistat to profile and monitor node-level metrics or ROCm GPU metrics while running their application.
+It is designed for large-scale system monitoring and detailed analysis.
+Users can use Omnistat to profile and monitor node-level or ROCm GPU metrics while running their application.
 GPU metrics include utilization, memory usage, power consumption, clock frequencies, temperatures, etc, on a per-GPU basis.
 See https://rocm.github.io/omnistat/ for documentation about Omnistat.

 The Omnistat developers have provided site-specific instructions on how to load and use Omnistat at ORNL.
-This includes how to get access the Omnistat module and how to run batch jobs on Frontier that collect Omnistat data.
+This includes how to access the Omnistat module and how to run batch jobs on Frontier that collect Omnistat data.
 See https://rocm.github.io/omnistat/site.frontier.html for details.

-For a user to use Omnistat for their own code (user-mode), they start Omnistat data collection via the command line.
-Then the user can start their own code in parallel via ``srun``.
-Once the user's code has finished running, the user stops Omnistat data collection via the command line.
-The captured metrics can be queried on the command line or downloaded and visualized in various ways.
+A user wanting to use Omnistat to profile their own code (user-mode) needs to first start Omnistat data collection via the command line.
+Then the user can start their own code running at the same time as the Omnistat profiling.
+Once the user's code has finished running, Omnistat data collection needs to be terminated via the command line.
+The captured metrics can be queried on the command line or downloaded and visualized.
+Instructions in the Omnistat documentation provide guidance on using Graphana in a local Docker container to visualize the data, or the data can be exported to CSV files for analysis using tools such as Python Pandas.

-The following code is taken almost directly from the above Omnistat documentation site for Frontier, with minor modifications for clarity.
+The following simple example is taken directly from the above Omnistat documentation site for Frontier, with minor modifications for clarity.

 .. code-block:: bash